datamasque/DataMasque-AWS-RDS-masking-stepfunctions-blueprint/README.md

 The CloudFormation template deploys the following AWS resources:
 - An AWS Step Functions workflow.
-- Five AWS Lambda functions.
+- Eight AWS Lambda functions.
 - IAM roles for the Step Functions workflow and Lambda functions.

-The Step Functions workflow orchestrates tasks by invoking AWS lambda functions and DataMasque masking APIs.
-It irreversibly replaces sensitive data, such as PII, PCI, and PHI, with realistic, functional, and consistent masked values based on rulsets provided for the masking run.
+The Step Functions workflow orchestrates tasks by invoking AWS Lambda functions and DataMasque masking APIs.
+It irreversibly replaces sensitive data, such as PII, PCI, and PHI, with realistic, functional, and consistent masked values based on rulesets provided for the masking run.

 ## Prerequisites

-Refer to the [DataMasque Documentation](https://datamasque.com/portal/documentation/2.24.0/state-machine-execution.html) for detailed information on the permissions required for the DataMasque EC2 instance to initiate this automation through the `automation` UI.
+Refer to the [DataMasque Documentation](https://datamasque.com/portal/documentation/) for detailed information on the permissions required for the DataMasque EC2 instance to initiate this automation through the `automation` UI.

 Before triggering the workflow, you must create two secrets:
 	1. DataMasque Instance Secret: Contains authentication details for connecting to the DataMasque instance to execute masking APIs.
 	2. Database Connection Secret: Contains connection details for the database you want to mask.
 To ensure successful execution of the Step Function, the secret name must follow the format: `datamasque/*connections`.

-##Database Connection Secret Naming Convention
+## Database Connection Secret Naming Convention

 The secret’s name must start with `datamasque/` and end with `connections`.
 For example:
 /datamasque/usersdb/postgres_connections.